Trisdoan/How-to-have-a-balanced-work-life/README.md

 <img src="images/feature weights_3.png" width="700"/>

-According to the graph, I could suggest some following insights.
-However before taking a look, I need to clarify: BMI> 25 and Sufficient are categorical features(binary), which cannot be interpreted as numerical features(discrete).
-Because They were measured differently.
+According to the graph, I could suggest some following insights:

-Moreover, I don't count Age and Gender features where they have no correlation with target feature.

-So done with clarification, let's start with categorical features:
-1. As you can see, **Sufficient feature** is ranked higher than BMI index, meaning when you think you make enough money, you find balance in life.
-It's obvious!
-But thing is you never know when you make enough money, right?.
-It's personal finance and psychological things, so I don't wanna dive deep into in.
-But I found this 5-min video, hope it's helpful: https://www.youtube.com/watch?v=T_tDthUWsVM
-2. BMI index ranked at the second place.
-It shows that when you have BMI index above 25(standard threshold based on expert), it negatively affects your work-life balance score, meaning your life.

-How's about numerical features?
-1. Our main character is **Achievements**.
-As you can see, it ranks highest, which means every achievement you get, you add nearly 30 point to the score.
+1. As you can see, **Personal Awards** ranks highest, which means every personal achievement you get, you add nearly 28 point to the score.
 It is true, at least myself.
 Whenever I achieved something I am passionate about, it made my day.
-2. At the second place, **Core_cirle**, **Donation** and **Place_visited** are almost the same.
-While the first rank is about innerself, these features go outward, social life.
-We can assume that the more people we interact, happier we are.
-Also true with "Giver is a sharer", you give something, you also get back something you need.
+2. At the second place, **Weekly mediation** and **Live vision** are almost the same.
+It can be interpreted as when you start to focus on innerself, that is when you feel good.

+=> After this analysis, I learned this: when I feel peace, happiness inside, that is the time I start